Did you know?

-Our Rehabilitation Work course has achieved a 100 per cent student satisfaction score in both 2015 and 2016 according to the National Student Survey while 96 per cent of our Speech and Language Therapy students said tutors made the subject is interesting in 2016.
+Our Rehabilitation Work course has achieved a 100 per cent student satisfaction score in 2015, 2016 and 2017 according to the National Student Survey while 96 per cent of our Speech and Language Therapy students said tutors made the subject is interesting in 2016 and 2017.

 We're world leaders

-Our Conductive Education course, delivered with the National Institute for Conductive Education, is the only English-speaking course on Earth and is acknowledged as a world leader.
+Our Conductive Education course, delivered with the National Institute for Conductive Education, is the only English-speaking course of its kind in the UK and is acknowledged as a world leader.

 You'll use fantastic training and learning facilities